jrakshit749/sudoku-solver/README.md

 -After all 9 rows are completed click on the browser tab where Sudoku is open and wait for a few seconds -The program shall fill the sudoku automatically

+#How to run solver.py
+-A default grid is already entered in the program
+-To directly check if the program is working run python solver.py in cmd -To enter a custom input, change the default grid values to new numbers and enter 0 for empty spaces in the grid -Run the program again

+##Feel free to try new things with this code and add a custom input section to accept the sudoku grid

 #Have a great time tweaking the code 😁